 For traditionally unrated securities, such as publicly traded preferred stocks and publicly traded mREITs, the Adviser will conduct an internal assessment of the underlying collateral or assets to ensure the composite ratings fall within the framework of the 40% portion that bears credit risk other than the U.S. Government and its agencies, or, if applicable, the 5% non-investment grade portion.
-That assessment will involve applying the rating provided by third parties to the underlying collateral held.
-If any portion of the underlying collateral is unrated, that portion only will be considered unrated.
+That assessment will involve applying the rating provided by third parties to the underlying collateral is unrated, that portion only will be considered unrated.